Buying real estate in Peru?

 What's the standard lease length in Peru right now?

-The most common lease length for residential rentals in Peru is 12 months, though 6-month leases are also popular in furnished or expat-oriented markets, and Peru's Civil Code allows fixed-term leases up to a maximum of 10 years.
+The most common residential lease length in Peru is 12 months, with renewal options commonly built in, although 6-month leases are available in more flexible markets and Peru's Civil Code allows fixed-term leases up to a maximum of 10 years for standard residential agreements.

 infographics comparison property prices Peru